TomVer99/C-CPP_CMake_GTest-GithubActions/README.md

 The `LICENSE` file is the license of the project.
 You can change it to another license, or remove it if you do not want to use a license.

-It is recommended to use a pre existing license, as it is difficult to write a license yourself.
+It is recommended to use a pre-existing license, as it is difficult to write a license yourself.

 #### 2.3.
 [CI.yml](./.github/workflows/CI.yml)